srsudar/tmux-completion/README.md

 ## Issues

-It currently doesn't gracefully handle the case where you have no sessions created.
-This will be an easy fix.

 It might be nice to display windows whenever `-t` is given.
 This is a common flag for things like `kill`, `kill-session`, etc. I haven't spent enough time looking at the tmux commands to know if a session is always an appropriate